watch - American Butler

 Early success of the Florida Panthers

-In 1998, the Florida Panthers moved to the new National Car Rental Center.
-That same year, they acquired Pavel Bure.
-They made playoff appearances in the 1999-2000 seasons but were defeated in the first round by the New Jersey Devils.
+In 1998, the Florida Panthers moved to their new home arena, the National Car Rental Center.
+That same year, they acquired Pavel Bure, one of the league’s most electrifying goal-scorers.
+The move paid off, as the team returned to the playoffs in the 1999-2000 season, only to fall in the first round against the New Jersey Devils.

 • Pavel Bure